 Multiple or large tables can affect how quickly a survey page displays to respondents

 A moderately-sized scale/rank question containing 20 statements and 7 response options contains 20 x 7 = 140 individual elements.
-Your respondent’s browser must obtain this information from the BOS servers, interpret it and then display it on a page.
+Your respondent’s browser must obtain this information from the Online surveys servers, interpret it and then display it on a page.
 How quickly this happens depends on the capability of your respondent’s browser and the available memory on their computer or mobile device.